Kamui Shiro

 Clamp's head writer Nanase Ohkawa originally created Kamui during high school as character in a story involving warriors fighting for justice.
 His incorporation to X includes themes Ohkawa thought about since she was a student, such a possibility of an evil alter ego and whether mankind is more important than the Earth.
 The animated versions of X portray Kamui as neither as a strong nor a weak character due to the staff's preference.
 The character has been played by voice actors in the animated series including the Japanese Tomokazu Seki (X film), Kenichi Suzumura (X TV series) and Mamoru Miyano (Tsubasa).
 His English actors are Alan D. Marriott (X film), Steve Cannon (X TV series) and Micah Solusod (Tsubasa).

-Publications for manga, anime and other media gave a mixed response to Kamui.
-Writers often criticize him for his brooding personality, but his character development in the series made them appreciate his role in the story as well his tragic role in the narrative.
-Kamui has also been popular within Clamp's fanbase despite the authors often receiving negative feedback in the manga's beginning.
-Kamui's portrayal in Tsubasa also garnered mixed responses because he comes across as X fanservice though his encounters with the lead character Syaoran.
+Publications for manga, anime and other media gave a positive response to Kamui Shiro.
+His character development in the series made them appreciate his role in the story as well his tragic role in the narrative.
+Kamui has also been popular within Clamp's fanbase, the authors often received positive feedback about him in the manga's beginning.
+Kamui's portrayal in Tsubasa also garnered positive responses through his encounters with the lead character Syaoran.